Asia Society: Asia Society Texas Center in Houston

 The Texas Center first opened in 1979.
 The current 40000 sqft building, located in the city's museum district, opened on May 6, 2012, and was designed by architect Yoshio Taniguchi.
 With a cost of $50 million, the Texas Center has a modernist style and was built with German-origin Jura limestone personally inspected by Taniguchi and his employees.
 The building includes glass walls, steam generated from the roofline, and a garden as significant elements.

 Asia Society Northern California

-The Northern California Center was established in 1998 at the entrance to Silicon Valley in the San Francisco Bay Area.
+The Northern California Center was established in 1998 in the San Francisco Bay Area.

 New York Museum

 At its 70th Street headquarters, The Asia Society Museum is host to traditional, modern and contemporary exhibitions, film screenings, literary events and performances.
 The holdings include works that date from the eleventh century BCE to the nineteenth century CE and include Chinese ceramics of the Song and Ming periods as well as works by contemporary Asian and Asian diaspora artists.
 The museum's collection of traditional objects stems from a donation from Asia Society founder John D. Rockefeller 3rd and Blanchette Ferry Hooker Rockefeller, who contributed a number of items in 1978.
 The society began actively collecting contemporary Asian art with a 2007 initiative.
 A major renovation was completed in 2001, doubling the size of the four public galleries and expanding space for educational programming and including conference spaces and an auditorium.

 The headquarters also houses a museum shop and café.
 Forbes has listed the Garden Court Cafe (now the Leo Café) on its All-Star Eateries in New York list several times.